elastic/DaC-Reference/README.md

 ## License

-Everything in this repository is licensed under the [Elastic License v2](LICENSE.txt).
+Everything in this repository is licensed under the [License](LICENSE).